marwan475/SocialMediaSite/README.md

 authorization,
-posting questions as a thread, allows people to post replies to your thread, allows you to view other threads by Marwan Mostafa
+posting questions as a thread, allows people to post replies to your thread, allows you to view other threads. by Marwan Mostafa